ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ```
     oc project ibm-observe
     ```
+    {:pre}

 2. Verify that the `{{site.data.keyword.la_short}}-agent` pods on each node are in a **Running** status.

     ```
     oc get pods -n ibm-observe
     ```
+    {:pre}

-The deployment is successful when you see one or more {{site.data.keyword.la_short}} pods.
+    The deployment is successful when you see one or more {{site.data.keyword.la_short}} pods:

+    ```
+    someone@cloudshell:~$ oc get pods -n ibm-observe
+    NAME                 READY     STATUS    RESTARTS   AGE
+    logdna-agent-mdgdz   1/1       Running   0          86s
+    logdna-agent-qlqwc   1/1       Running   0          86s
+    ```

-* **The number of {{site.data.keyword.la_short}} pods equals the number of worker nodes in your cluster.**
+**The number of {{site.data.keyword.la_short}} pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
 * *Stdout* and *stderr* are automatically collected and forwarded from all containers.
 Log data includes application logs and worker logs.
 * By default, the {{site.data.keyword.la_short}} agent pod that runs on a worker collects logs from all namespaces on that node.

-After the agent is configured, you should start seeing logs from this cluster in the {{site.data.keyword.la_short}} web UI.
+After the agent is configured logs from this cluster will be visible in the {{site.data.keyword.la_short}} web UI covered in the next section.
 If after a period of time you cannot see logs, check the agent logs.

 To check the logs that are generated by a {{site.data.keyword.la_short}} agent, run the following command: